 The sub-Saharan country has managed to greatly diversify its economy (which is still prone to market swings; 40 percent is a lot) and is one of the least corrupt countries on the continent.
 Rather remarkably, the country has also remained conflict-free, an aspect which along with stable governance has encouraged business growth, regional investment and FDI.

-Botswana has managed to avoid the problems associated with resource wealth via what the African Development Bank characterizes as a ‘three pronged’ approach: First, with foresight, the country pursued economic diversification.
+Botswana has – unlike many African nations – managed to avoid the resource curse via what the African Development Bank characterizes as a ‘three pronged’ approach: First, with foresight, the country pursued economic diversification.
 Second, it divested revenues, seeking to make the economy less susceptible to global markets.
 Third, it invested surplus revenues.